madjaqk/cyoa/README.md

 **"But there really are...somethings...on the station now?"
 Nicky asks.
 "I guess that explains what those are," and he points to the doors at the back of the commissary, where you see...You're not sure, exactly.**

-**They're transparent and a very light red, you can tell, roughly humanoid-shaped, but you can't make out anymore details.
+**They're transparent and a very light red, you can tell, roughly humanoid-shaped, but you can't make out any more details.
 They're kind of like the afterimages you see after staring at a light for too long, and just like those these things seem to disappear when you try to focus on them.
 Their movements are herky-jerky, like when you watch someone through a strobe light.
 They seem to be beating on a wall or maybe attempting to carve something into it, but just looking too long gives you a headache.**

 **Do you...**
 [A] Run over and introduce yourself